William Hill, FanDuel begin mobile sports bets in New Jersey

 ATLANTIC CITY, N.J.
-(AP) — The American affiliate of a major British bookmaker and a fantasy sports titan have begun offering mobile sports betting in New Jersey, joining that state’s rapidly expanding market.
+(AP) — New Jersey’s mobile sports betting market is getting bigger as football season gets closer.

-William Hill US, which runs sports books at Atlantic City’s Ocean Resort Casino and the Monmouth Park Racetrack, and FanDuel, which operates the sports book at the Meadowlands Racetrack, began a trial period of their mobile sports betting operations Saturday night.
+The American affiliate of a major British bookmaker and a fantasy sports titan began offering mobile sports betting in New Jersey on Saturday night, joining that state’s rapidly expanding market.

-They had been given authority to run a five-day testing period by the New Jersey Division of Gaming Enforcement.
+William Hill US, which runs sports books at Atlantic City’s Ocean Resort Casino and the Monmouth Park Racetrack in Oceanport, and FanDuel, which operates the sports book at the Meadowlands Racetrack in East Rutherford, began a trial period of their mobile sports betting operations after receiving authorization to run a five-day testing period by the New Jersey Division of Gaming Enforcement.

 Their entry into the mobile sports betting market brings the number of companies offering such gambling in New Jersey to five.